Prachukpb/Transcript/README.md

 ## Start the Application
 When the setup is complete and you start the application in debug mode, it will take you to a simple UI razor page with the list of challenges and their respective answers/output for all the challenges.

+## Timing
+The total time it took me to complete this challenge is between 6 - 7 hours spread over a span of 3 days.
+I was able to design, develop, implement, test and document the application.